Tax system

 Road tax

 The Austrian motor vehicle tax (Kraftfahrzeugsteuer) applies to all vehicles heavier than 3.5 tonnes.
-This includes tractors and tractor engines despite their weight.
-The monthly tax rates are calculated based on the vehicle’s weight, for example:
+The tax is calculated monthly based on factors such as the vehicle’s gross weight, number of axles, and vehicle type.
+Agricultural and forestry tractors are generally exempt when used for their intended purposes.

 Traffic jam with holidaymakers on the A10 Tauern freeway near Hallein in Austria